ADM and Carbon Capture and Storage

 CCS is an important and proven technology as ADM looks to implement a variety of different strategies to decarbonize our footprint.
 CCS can help us meet the growing demand for low-carbon energy and ingredient solutions, add value to ADM products and potentially reach new markets in the future.
 We are looking to further leverage our existing CCS capabilities in several different ways, including:

-- Connecting our corn processing facilities in Cedar Rapids and Clinton, Iowa, to our existing CCS wells in Decatur through a CO2 pipeline built and operated by Wolf Carbon Solutions
+• Connecting our corn processing facilities in Cedar Rapids and Clinton, Iowa, to our existing CCS wells in Decatur through a pipeline to be built with a respected partner and with farmer engagement